pflegende/replitExploration/README.md

 What call you "old"? - a Dino.
 But we are growing older.

 ## Why?
-50%O50 doesnt have a web conecction.*
+50%O50 doesnt have a web conection.*

 ≈6..8% of all "earthlings" are lonely people O60!**